-Table 7 contains a not exhaustive set (only the compatible resonator part-numbers checked by ST are listed) of low-speed quartz-crystal 32.768 kHz resonators that are either compatible with the whole STM32 portfolio, or with a subset.
-Different footprints are provided to facilitate crystal selection, even if there are geometric constraints for the final application.
+Table 7 contains a not exhaustive list (only the compatible resonator part numbers checked by ST are included) of low-speed quartz-crystal 32.768 kHz resonators that are either compatible with the whole STM32 portfolio, or with a subset.

 a.
-This is not applicable for STM32WB and STM32WL series due to the RF constraints.
-For information about HSE oscillator compatibility with STM32WB and STM32WLseries, refer to Precise HSE frequency and startup time tuning for STM32 wireless MCUs (AN5042), available on www.st.com.
+This is not applicable for STM32WB, STM32WB0, STM32WBA and STM32WL series due to the RF constraints.
+For information about HSE oscillator compatibility with these devices, refer to Precise HSE frequency and startup time tuning for STM32 wireless MCUs (AN5042), available on www.st.com.